 3.2 Directions

-1. Preparation Steps: Begin by preheating your oven to 400°F (200°C).
-Flatten the chicken breasts to an even thickness, ensuring they cook uniformly.
-Season both sides with salt and pepper.
+- Prep: Preheat your oven to 400°F (200°C) .
+Flatten the chicken to an even thickness so it cooks the same .
+Season both sides with salt and pepper .

-3. Cooking Instructions: Heat the olive oil in a skillet over medium heat.
-Add the breaded chicken breasts and sear for 2-3 minutes on each side until golden brown.
-Transfer the chicken to a baking dish and finish cooking in the oven for about 20 minutes, or until the internal temperature reaches 165°F (75°C).
+- Cook: Heat olive oil in a skillet over medium .
+Add chicken and sear 2–3 minutes each side until golden .
+Move chicken to a baking dish and bake about 20 minutes , or until it reads 165°F (75°C) inside .

 3.3 Chef's Tips and Advice